jordaniac89/snyk_webhook_tester/README.md

 You can use a different token/signature by:
 1) going to the postman request -> Pre-request Script tab -> Change `secret_token` to something of your choice.
 2) doing a post

-3) retrieving the output from the console
-4) adding the signature to the header `X-Hub-Signature`
-5) in your project, update the `.env` file to match the secret you chose
+in your project, update the `.env` file to match the secret you chose

 NOTE!
 Make sure your JSON payload isn't formatted.
 It should be one string with no spaces.